cisco/cisco-network-puppet-module/README.md

 Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.
 Valid values are 'true', 'false', and 'default'.
 On NX-OS, this property is only supported in the global BGP context.

 ##### `event_history_cli`
 Enable/Disable/specify size of cli event history buffer.
 Valid values are false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `event_history_detail`
 Enable/Disable/specify size of detail event history buffer.
 Valid values are 'false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `event_history_errors`
 Enable/Disable/specify size of error history buffer.
 Valid values are 'false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `event_history_events`
 Enable/Disable/specify size of event history buffer.
 Valid values are 'false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `event_history_objstore`
 Enable/Disable/specify size of objstore history buffer.
 Valid values are 'false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `event_history_periodic`
 Enable/Disable/specify size of periodic event history buffer.
 Valid values are 'false', 'size_small', 'size_medium', 'size_large', 'size_disable'.
 Size can also be specified in bytes.
-Please Note: 'default' and 'true' values are deprecated in 1.8.0 versions and idempotency is not guranteed for this property due to platform differences.
+Please Note: Setting this value to 'default' or 'true' has been deprecated in module version 1.8.0.
+This property is only used for BGP debugging purposes and idempotency is not guaranteed.

 ##### `fast_external_fallover`
 Enable/Disable immediately reset the session if the link to a directly connected BGP peer goes down.
 Valid values are 'true', 'false', and 'default'.
 On NX-OS, this property is only supported in the global BGP context.